WA Offshore wind energy zone

 The offshore wind farm zone

-The map on the right shows the location of the wind power zone proposal.
-It is apparently planned to be at least 20km from any point on the coast.
+The map on the right shows the location of the original wind power zone proposal.
+It was planned to be at least 20km from any point on the coast and the proposed zone was said to be big enough for 20GW of wind turbine capacity.

-This puts it entirely in federally controlled waters.
+I believe it is entirely in federally controlled waters.
 The question arrises: is this due to frustration in the federal government over the go-slow on renewables attitude of the WA government?

 What impact will the zone have on the region if the wind farms are built?